Castile and León Symphony Orchestra: Discography

+The OSCyL have participated in important artistic projects and have produced several records with Deutsche Grammophon, BIS, Naxos, Tritó and Verso.

 Both Bragado and Posada conducted the orchestra in recordings for Naxos.

 Gourlay oversaw the launch in 2019 of the orchestra's in-house label, releasing its first disc of music by Rachmaninoff, followed by Shostakovich's Symphony no.10.